algosup/2022-2023-project-1-smart-signage-Project-4-group/TestPlan.md

 #### **III.1.d.
 Test logistics**
-The tests started the 3 october, realised in a first part by Robin and Clément.
+The tests started the 3 october, realised in a first part by Robin and Clément. <br>
+In a second time, Laurent and Alexis joined Robin and Quentin to accelerate the speed of the tests. <br>

 ### **III.2.
 Test objectives**
 Test Objective is the overall goal and achievement of the test execution.
 The objective of the testing is finding as many software defects as possible; ensure that the software under test is bug free before release.